Girisha1908/Python-Project/README.md

 ## 💡 Personal Note & Future Work
-This is my **first ever Python project**, and I learned a lot while building it.
+This is my first ever Python project, and learned a lot while building it.
 In the future, I plan to add:
+Basic security features to ensure data privacy while translating online:

+ 🔐 SSL/TLS Encryption: Ensures all API communication is encrypted and protected.

+ 🛡️ AES Encryption: Securely encrypts text data before sending it for translation.

+ 🚫 No Data Storage Policy: The app does not store user inputs, speech recordings, or translations.

 Excited to keep improving this project and open to feedback!